 {key:value,........................,key:value}

-Where key and value can be string or integer.
+Where key and value can be a string or an integer.

 Method 1: Using {}